exonum/exonum-doc/src/get-started/java-binding.md

-To correctly process a transaction, it must be transformed into an *executable transaction* (see [`TransactionConverter`][transactionconvererter] or `Service#convertTransaction` method) and transmitted to the framework using `Node#submitTransaction` method.
+To correctly process a transaction, it must be transformed into an *executable transaction* (see [`TransactionConverter`][transactionconvererter] or `Service#convertToTransaction` method) and transmitted to the framework using `Node#submitTransaction` method.
 The framework verifies it, and if the transactions is correct, broadcasts it to other nodes of the system.
 Other nodes, having received the